PINNs4Drops: Video-conditioned physics-informed neural networks for two-phase flow reconstruction: Data and materials availability

-Previous research has demonstrated the critical role of proper loss weighting to achieve the simultaneous convergence of all loss terms \cite{Buhendwa2021, Cuomo2022, Wang2022a}.
-To address this, a combination of fixed loss weights and adaptive loss weighting is used to balance the data-driven and physics-informed loss terms during training.
-For the inverse problem of the flow field reconstruction in a flow with natural convection, larger relative weights for the data loss terms compared to the physics-informed losses have been shown to be beneficial \cite{Cai2021b}.
-Furthermore, the accurate prediction of the phase distribution is crucial for correctly computing the momentum equation, as the mixture density $\rho_M$ significantly affects the momentum balance.
-Optimal weights for achieving the simultaneous convergence of all loss terms were determined experimentally as $w_{u,v,w,p}=10$, $w_{Conti,adv,NSE,x}=1,000$, $w_{NSE,y}=1$ and $w_{NSE,z}=100$.
-These weights yielded weighted physics-informed and data loss terms for $u,v,w,p$ that ranged between one and three orders of magnitude lower than the weighted loss for the phase distribution.
-In addition to using the fixed loss weights, the adaptive loss weighting scheme \textit{SoftAdapt}~\cite{Heydari2019} was employed to dynamically balance the loss terms during training.
-This simple loss weighting scheme is based on the relative convergence rate of the different loss terms, with inversely proportional loss weights determined dynamically. \textit{SoftAdapt} significantly improves training dynamics and enhances the accuracy of the trained model, all while incurring minimal computational costs.
-Both fixed and adaptive loss weights were applied in a multiplicative manner.
-Given the importance of the phase distribution for the physics-informed loss terms, it is essential that the optimization process ensures the accurate convergence of the phase distribution prediction before introducing the physics-informed losses.
-Therefore, the neural network was initially trained only on the data loss terms until the data $L_\phi$ decreased below a specified threshold $L_{\phi,T}$.
-Once this threshold was reached, the physics-informed losses were incorporated into the weighted composite loss.
-A threshold value $L_{\phi,T}=0.03$ was determined to provide a sufficient convergence of the prediction for the phase distribution to obtain adequate physics-informed losses.
-Additionally, the data loss terms for $u,v,w,p$ were gradually increased during the first $5,000$ training iterations by an additional weighting factor, which scaled linearly from zero to one from training iteration zero to $5,000$ to prioritise the learning of an accurate interface prediction in the early stages of training.
+\paragraph*{\textbf{Sequential training}} Previous research has demonstrated the critical role of proper loss weighting for PINNs to achieve the simultaneous convergence of all loss terms~\cite{Buhendwa2021, Cuomo2022, Wang2022a}.
+To address this, we use a combination of static loss weights and adaptive loss weighting to balance the data-driven and physics-informed loss terms during training.
+For the inverse problem of flow field reconstruction in a flow with natural convection, larger relative weights for the data loss terms compared to the physics-informed losses have been shown to be beneficial~\cite{Cai2021b}.
+Furthermore, the accurate prediction of the phase distribution is crucial for correctly solving the momentum equation, as the mixture density $\rho$ significantly affects the momentum balance~\cite{Buhendwa2021}.
+Therefore, the optimization process must ensure the convergence of the phase distribution prediction to an accurate level before the physics-informed losses are introduced.
+This is addressed through a three-stage sequential training process.
+In the first ``warm-up'' stage, the data loss terms for $u^*$, $v^*$, $w^*$, $p^*$, and the physics-informed loss terms are gradually introduced.
+In the second ``data-guided'' stage, the weighting coefficients are kept constant at the respective final level reached in the first stage.
+Additionally, for \VcPINNs{}, the physics-informed losses are given lower weights relative to the data losses during these first two stages, while for \IcPINNs{}, these weights are set to zero to support the learning of an initial approximation for the velocity and pressure distributions and the accurate interface location from the simulation data.
+In the third ``full physics'' stage, the weights for the physics-informed losses are increased to fully integrate the governing equations into the optimization.
+For \VcPINNs{}, the third stage starts after a fixed number of training iterations.
+For \IcPINNs{}, the physics-informed losses are introduced dynamically by a threshold of the data loss term for the phase distribution $\mathcal{L}_{\phi,T}$, to further emphasize the learning of an accurate interface.
+Specifically, the physics-informed losses were only considered in the total loss whenever $\loss_\phi < \loss_{\phi,T}$, to dynamically introduce the physics of the flow, starting with samples for which the phase distribution was already learned sufficiently well, while retaining purely data-driven training for samples with high uncertainty of the interface location.
+A threshold value $\loss_{\phi,T}=0.03$ was determined to provide a sufficient convergence of the phase distribution prediction to obtain adequate physics-informed losses.
+We determined optimal weights for achieving the simultaneous convergence of all loss terms experimentally for both \VcPINNs{} and \IcPINNs{}, which are detailed in Tables~\ref{tab:l_w_VcPINNs} and~\ref{tab:l_w_IcPINNs}, respectively.